ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 ⚠️ Do not put spaces in the names of things on computers.
 It's more difficult to code around.
 I am not sure if my tool works correctly with a space in the path / name.

 ### 5.A.
-Save the "Hmwk Sets Editor page" from Webwork
+Save the "Hmwk Sets Editor" page from Webwork

 * "Hmwk Sets Editor" from the left
 * In your browser, save page source as `dates.html` to `$FOLDER`.